 One of G-III's strengths is a strong management team.
 The compensation program is designed to enable G-III to attract, retain and reward capable employees who contribute to G-III's success.
 Equity participation and a strong alignment to stockholders' interests are also elements of our compensation philosophy.
-Generally, executive compensation has been paid primarily in cash as base salaries and bonus, although this is not due to any specific practice, policy or formula regarding the allocation between long-term and currently paid out compensation or the allocation between cash and non-cash compensation.
+Generally, executive compensation between long-term and bonus, although this is not due to any specific practice, policy or formula regarding the allocation between long-term and currently paid out compensation or the allocation between eash and non-cash compensation.
 Our executive compensation program consists, in general, of base salary, annual bonuses and stock-based awards.
-For the fiscal year ended January 31, 2009, base salary and bonus comprised greater than 85% of the total compensation package for each named executive officer.
+For the fiscal year ended January 31, 2010, base salary and bonus comprised greater than 81% of the total compensation package for each named executive officer.

 Base Salary.
 Base salaries are intended to attract and retain talent, provide competitive compensation for the performance of an executive's basic job duties, and recognize an executive's responsibilities, experience, leadership and contribution to the success of G-III.
-Base salaries have been reviewed periodically.
+Base salaries are reviewed periodically.
 The base annual salary for each of Morris Goldfarb, our Chairman and Chief Executive Officer, and Sammy Aaron, our Vice Chairman, are determined pursuant to their employment agreements with us, subject to increase as determined by the Compensation Committee.
 The Compensation Committee reviews base salaries, as well as other components of compensation, on an annual basis.
 Salary adjustments are generally determined by evaluating the performance of the executive and any increased responsibilities assumed by the executive, the performance of G-III and the competitive marketplace.
 Salary adjustments to our named executive officers are usually the result of a recommendation by our Chief Executive Officer.

-During fiscal 2009, the Compensation Committee granted an increase in Morris Goldfarb's base salary to \$1,000,000 per year, effective July 1, 2008.
-In granting this base salary increase, the Compensation Committee noted that Mr. Goldfarb had not received a salary increase for over 10 years.
-In addition, in connection with the amendment of Sammy Aaron's employment agreement with us in October 2008, the Compensation Committee approved an increase in Mr. Aaron's base salary to \$750,000, effective February 1, 2009.
-None of the other named executive officers received an increase in base salary in fiscal 2009.
-However, in response to economic uncertainties with respect to fiscal 2010 and as part of our cost reduction program, in January 2009, based on a recommendation from our management, the Compensation Committee recommended that the base salaries of Morris Goldfarb and Sammy Aaron be reduced by 20%, which was agreed to by each of them, and reduced the base salaries of Wayne S. Miller and Jeanette Nostra by 20%, and the base salary of Neal S. Nackman by 10%, all for the six-month period commencing February 1, 2009.
-The Compensation Committee also reduced compensation paid to directors who are not employees of, or consultants to, us ("Non-Employee Directors") by 20% during this six month period.
-For a description of the base salaries paid to our named executive officers for fiscal 2009, you should read the Summary Compensation Table and the narrative discussion thereof in this Proxy Statement.
+In response to economic uncertainties with respect to fiscal 2010 and as part of our cost reduction program, in January 2009, based on a recommendation from our management, the Compensation Committee recommended that the base salaries of Morris Goldfarb and Sammy Aaron be reduced by 20% to \$800,000 per year for Mr. Goldfarb and \$600,000 per year for Mr. Aaron, which was agreed to by each of them.
+We also reduced the base salaries of Wayne S. Miller and Jeanette Nostra by 20%, and the base salary of Neal S. Nackman by 10%.
+All of these reductions were effective for the six-month period that commenced on February 1, 2009.
+The base salary of each of our named executive officers was restored to its regular amount as of August 1, 2009.
+The Compensation Committee also reduced compensation paid to directors who are not employees of, or consultants to, us ("Non-Employee Directors") by 20% during the same six month period.
+For a description of the base salaries paid to our named executive officers for fiscal 2010, you should read the Summary Compensation Table and the narrative discussion thereof in this Proxy Statement.